schlenkerc18/fantasy-football-rankings/README.md

   1. Recent seasons
   2. Rating of WR's
   3. Rating of offensive line
-  4. Rating of offensive play caller

 RB Factors:
   1. Recent seasons
   2. Rating of offensive line
   3. Rating of QB
-  4. Rating of offensive play caller

 WR Factors:
   1. Recent seasons
   2. Rating of QB
   3. Rating of offensive line
-  4. Rating of offensive play caller

 TE Factors:
   1. Recent Seasons
   2. Rating of QB
   3. Rating of WRs
-  4. Rating of offensive player-caller
-  5. Rating of offensive line
+  4. Rating of offensive line

 Current state of project:
   So far, I have pulled statistics for the 2018, 2019, and 2020 seasons.
 I have created simple linear regresssions and multiple linear regressions for each of the posistions listed above.
 For the QB position and TE positions, recent seasons are not a reliable predictor of future output.
 However, recent seasons for the RB, and WR positions seem to be a generally reliable predictor of future output, especially for the WR position.